This World Won’t Break (2020): Film Review

-Both eye-opening and quietly moving, This World Won’t Break is a meditation on life seen through the eyes of a struggling musician.
-Josh David Jordan’s directorial debut has all the poetry of a good musical drama and the feel of a documentary.
+This World Won’t Break is a meditation on life seen through the eyes of a struggling musician.
+Josh David Jordan’s debut has the poetry of a good musical drama and the feel of a documentary.

 If I told you that This World Won’t Break is about a struggling musician, you’d probably reply that you’ve seen it all before.
 From A Star Is Born to Crazy Heart, from Once to Begin Again, from Bohemian Rhapsody to Rocketman, the story of the musician’s rise to stardom has been approached many a time in cinematic history.
 As a matter of fact, we’re so used to watching underdogs effortlessly become heroes within the span of a few days that, when a new movie on this subject comes along, we’re not always interested in finding out about their dreams.
 But Josh David Jordan’s first feature-length film approaches a very different type of American Dream, one that is much more relatable and whose story you’ll definitely want to hear about – that is, the story of the people who never really make it.